mariapanneerrajan/focustracker/DEVELOPMENT_PLAN.md

 - Maintain test documentation
 - Automate test execution in CI/CD pipeline

+## 🔑 Key Development Principles

+### Working Software at Every Step
+- **Every phase produces working, testable software** that can be independently validated
+- **Clear checkpoints** with specific test commands to verify functionality
+- **Incremental delivery** allows for early feedback and course correction
+- **Risk mitigation** through early validation of core functionality

+### Backend-First Approach Benefits
+- **API-driven development** ensures clear contracts between frontend and backend
+- **Independent testing** of business logic without UI complexity
+- **Parallel frontend development** possible once backend APIs are stable
+- **Clear separation of concerns** between data/logic layer and presentation layer

+### Quality Assurance Throughout
+- **Test-driven development** with comprehensive test coverage at each phase
+- **Continuous integration** with automated testing and validation
+- **Performance validation** at each checkpoint to prevent technical debt
+- **Security validation** throughout development, not just at the end

+### SOLID Principles Application
+- **Single Responsibility**: Each service/component has one clear purpose
+- **Open/Closed**: Services are extensible through interfaces without modification
+- **Liskov Substitution**: All service implementations are interchangeable
+- **Interface Segregation**: Small, focused interfaces prevent unnecessary dependencies
+- **Dependency Inversion**: Depend on abstractions, not concrete implementations

-This comprehensive plan ensures a robust, scalable, and maintainable Focus Tracker application that meets all specified requirements while following industry best practices.
+This comprehensive plan ensures a robust, scalable, and maintainable Focus Tracker application that meets all specified requirements while following industry best practices and delivering working software at every step.